 • Manage activities in the Chapel, (many with an ‘arts’ flavour)

 • Strengthen our communications and administration.
 We urgently need two new volunteer administrators

 • Contribute to our work with the local community, helping groups to find interests in the Cemetery which they did not know were there, and to take advantage for their own purposes of our facilities and spaces

 • Serve refreshments in the Chapel

 If you are interested, or know others who might be, please contact our Volunteer Coordinator, Ann Mulcare, at

 email@example.com or by post to Friends of Brompton Cemetery, North Lodge East Wing, Old Brompton Road, London SW5 9JE.
 Even if you are able to offer as little as a half day or one day a month you will be welcome.

-And if gardening is of interest, on Wednesday afternoons,1.30 to 4.00 or Saturday mornings, 10.00 to 1.00, contact John Plant on firstname.lastname@example.org.
+And if gardening is of interest, sessions led by John Plant take place on many Wednesday afternoons all year from 1.00pm to 4.00pm.
+Contact John on firstname.lastname@example.org for more information.
 This involves weeding and clearing graves and scrub, and planting bulbs in the spring and autumn over the next two or three years.
-In the spring and autumn of 2017 nearly 30,000 bulbs have been planted, and we are targeting many more than 100,000 in total, plus some shrubs.
+In the spring and autumn of 2017 nearly 30,000 bulbs were planted, and we are targeting many more than 100,000 in total, plus some shrubs.